 A DIY Lighted Pumpkin Candy Holder is just what you need to share the goodies on Halloween night in a festive and fun way without having to be home!!
 I love the idea of leaving a bucket at the front door for trick-or-treaters while you take your little ones around the neighborhood.

 This project was originally part of a Home Depot DIH workshop, an event where you could go to the store to make your own DIY Halloween decorations.
-It’s since passed.
+The event has since passed.
 The original idea was a little more “scary” that this idea.

 I’m more of a friendly pumpkin, Disney princess Halloween girl.
 So, I switched out their suggested skeleton bag of bones for a lighted pumpkin and “welcome” sign.
 It just fits my whole pretty pumpkin theme at my house a little bit better.